aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/number-settings/format-number-to-fraction/_index.md

 type: docs
 weight: 10
 url: /python-net/how-to-format-number-to-fraction/
-description: This article will introduce how to Format Number to Fractionusing Aspose.Cells for .NET API.
+description: This article will introduce how to Format Number to Fractionusing Aspose.Cells for Python via .NET API.
 keywords: Convert a numeral into a fraction representation, Transform a digit into its fractional equivalent, Change a number into its corresponding fraction form, Format a numeric value into a fraction, Express a number as a fraction, Format Number to Fraction
 ---